 Need more money?
 Raise Your Prices… That Simple…

-We really wanted to see the Grand Canyon, yet after a 5 hour flight, the last thing we wanted to do was jump in a car and drive 4 ½ hours.
-So we looked at some alternatives.
-I had heard about helicopter tours of the Grand Canyon but figured it was way out of my league.
-So I was a price sensitive customer, yet to be honest, I did have the money.
-I was just reluctant because to me it seemed like too much of an indulgence.
-We started calling a few places and these folks really know who their audience is.
 We settled on Sundance Helicopter Tours, which I highly recommend.
 This was THE most incredible experience I’ve ever had.
 It wasn’t just the fact that we saw the Grand Canyon from the air and flew over Hoover Dam and downtown Las Vegas.
 It was the whole encompassing experience of the tour.
 They come in a stretch limo to pick you up at your hotel and take you to their heliport.
-All the way from check in to lift off you feel like a very important person.
-When we got to the Grand Canyon, they serve you a picnic lunch complete with champagne!
-I took over 200 pictures, (Did I mention photography was much more than a hobby of mine!) and it was an experience that in my mind, I would have paid even more money to take advantage of it.
-That’s the key- going after a clientèle that values what you do, isn’t a price shopper and you in turn give them a lot more value for their money.
-(Photo- Harrison, my son in the limo.)
+All the way from check-in to lift-off, you feel like a very important person.
+When we reached the Grand Canyon, they served you a picnic lunch with champagne!
+I took over 200 pictures (Did I mention photography was much more than a hobby of mine!), and it was an experience that, in my mind, I would have paid even more money to do it.
+That’s the key- going after a client who values what you do isn’t a price shopper, and you, in turn, give them a lot more value for their money.
+(Photo- Harrison, my son, in the limo.)

-So what are you waiting for- raise your prices, make more money and shift your way of thinking today.
+So what are you waiting for?
+Raise your prices, make more money, and shift your way of thinking today.
 When you’re in a recession- the best clientèle to have are those people who are affected by a recession last.
 And those people would be the mass affluent- go get them!

 The amazing Grand Canyon!